Skip to main content

 3. In the SCAN OVERVIEW view, select Start Scanning.
 If you have already scanned this project, select Rescan vscode-sca-rescan-icon.png.
 If you have more than one project open, you can select the project you want to scan from the Command Palette.

-When the scan is complete, the results for the selected project appear in the following views: SCAN OVERVIEW, FLAWS IN MY CODE, VULNERABILITIES IN MY LIBRARIES, and LIBRARY LICENSES.
+4. Wait for the scans to complete.
+When all scans are complete, the results for the selected project appear in the following views: SCAN OVERVIEW, FLAWS IN MY CODE, VULNERABILITIES IN MY LIBRARIES, and LIBRARY LICENSES.

 Working with flaws

-To review, fix, and ignore discovered flaws, use the FLAWS IN MY CODE view.
+To review, fix, or ignore discovered flaws, use the FLAWS IN MY CODE view.

 Review flaws